 I felt the call to magic as a young child.
 I was that little girl who would go looking for fairies in the garden, and make potions out of household goods, and I read the clouds for answers to my questions.
 Having a love of nature I would listen for the heartbeat of trees, and I wrote my own little spells.
 I had dreams which came to pass as well as out of body experiences.
 I looked for magic everywhere until I eventually found it, and it felt like coming home – The call had finally been answered.

 I practiced solitary Wicca for around 11 years before I joined a coven.
-The coven experience was not for me, I found it to be a toxic and stifling environment, and my practice is no longer wiccan.
+The coven experience was not for me, I found it to be a toxic and stifling environment full of ego, lies and manipulation.
+My practice is no longer wiccan.
 I work a lot with my ancestors, land spirits and with Scottish deities/spirits like The Cailleach, Bride and Nicnevin.
 I use folk magic, commune with the land and practice intuitively as a witch, wild and free.

 I am a seer and intuitive with a love of different forms of divination especially tarot, scrying and reading tea leaves.
 I see truths and receive answers in dreams.
 My abilities I believe were passed down the generations in my family, especially with the women on my mother’s side being a wee bit psychic.
 My Nana used to read palms and tea leaves and I’ve heard a few spooky anecdotes from family members.